Pienskoi/SelfAssessment/Skills/Async.md

   - Promise.allSettled: 🖐️ used
   - Promise.race: 🖐️ used
   - Promise.any: 🖐️ used
-  - Web Locks API: 👂 heard
+  - Web Locks API: 🖐️ used
   - IPC: 👂 heard
-  - Channel API: 👂 heard
+  - Channel API: 🖐️ used
-  - Revealing constructor: 🎓 known
+  - Revealing constructor: 🖐️ used